jenkinsci/codesonar-plugin/README.md

 1. Start the CodeSonar hub to use for recording the analysis results (if it is not already running).
     * **MANUAL:** How CodeSonar Works > CodeSonar Structure > Hub > Starting a Hub
     * The remainder of these instructions will refer to the hub location as *host*:*port*.
-1. If you have not already done so, choose a hub user account to authenticate the CodeSonar operations that that you will be invoking within Jenkins.
+1. If you have not already done so, choose a hub user account to authenticate the CodeSonar operations that you will be invoking within Jenkins.
 This account will need sufficient permissions to:
     * Sign into the hub.
     * Analyze the project you are interested in.
     * Create a launch daemon.